netifi/proteus-jdbc-example/README.md

         $ brew install protobuf

 3. PostgeSQL Database

 Start a PostgreSQL instance as a Docker container using the following commands:

         $ docker pull postgres
         $ docker run --name=proteus-db -p 5432:5432 -d postgres

+4. Netifi Proteus Router

+Download the router as a Docker container using the following command:

+        $ docker pull netifi/proteus

 ## Running the Example
 Follow the steps below to run the example: